 In A One-Two Punch, Oklahoma Governor Angers LGBTQ and Guns Rights Activists

-Oklahoma Governor Mary Fallin managed to anger both gun rights and LGBTQ rights activists late Friday with two separate actions.
+Oklahoma Gov. Mary Fallin managed to anger both gun-rights and LGBTQ-rights activists late Friday with two separate actions.

 In a rare blow to the National Rifle Association, Fallin vetoed a bill that would have loosened gun laws in the conservative state.
 Had it passed, SB 1212 would have allowed gun owners to carry a firearm — either open or concealed, loaded or unloaded — without a state license or permit.
 About a dozen states have passed similar so-called "constitutional carry" laws.

+In a second move late Friday night, she signed into law the so-called adoption bill that allows private child-placement agencies to deny the placement of a child in foster care or adoption if that placement would "violate the agency's written religious or moral convictions or policies."

-Instead, Fallin sided with law enforcement officials, who opposed the bill because of its loosening of training requirements, officer safety concerns, and a reduced level of background checks.
+In vetoing the gun bill, Fallin sided with law enforcement officials, who opposed the bill because of loosened training requirements, officer safety concerns and a reduced level of background checks.

-In a statement, the Republican governor reiterated her support for the Second Amendment, and noted the bill would have scrapped the requirement for gun owners to complete a safety and training course and demonstrating "competency" with a pistol before carrying a gun in public.
+In a statement, the Republican governor reiterated her support for the Second Amendment and noted the bill would have scrapped the requirement for gun owners to complete a safety and training course and demonstrate "competency" with a pistol before carrying a gun in public.

 "Again, I believe the firearms laws we currently have in place are effective, appropriate and minimal, and serve to reassure our citizens that people who are carrying handguns in this state are qualified to do so."

-Fallin added that she had previously signed both concealed-carry and open-carry legislation.
+Fallin noted that she had previously signed both conceal-carry and open-carry legislation.

-The bill had the support of state republicans and the NRA.
-NRA Executive Director Chris Cox said in a statement that SB 1212 "was an important piece of self-defense legislation," and said Fallin's veto violates her promises to NRA members when she ran for reelection.
+The bill had the support of state Republicans and the NRA.
+The NRA's chief lobbyist, Chris Cox, said in a statement that SB 1212 "was an important piece of self-defense legislation" and that Fallin's veto violates her promises to NRA members when she ran for re-election.
 "Make no mistake, this temporary setback will be rectified when Oklahoma residents elect a new, and genuinely pro-Second Amendment governor."

 Fallin is in the final months of her second term as governor.
-She will not seek reelection because of term limits.
+She will not seek re-election because of term limits.

-Republican Senator Nathan Dahm, who wrote the bill, said he was disappointed by the veto, but "not surprised."
-Dahm, who is running for Congress, said in a video on Facebook that what he called RINO's, Republican In Name Only, who are elected into office are "either drinking the Kool-Aid or the swamp water."
+Republican state Sen. Nathan Dahm, who wrote the bill, said he was disappointed by the veto but "not surprised."
+Dahm, who is running for Congress, said in a video on Facebook that what he called RINOs, or "Republicans in name only," are "either drinking the Kool-Aid or the swamp water."
 The current requirements, he said "are a burden to the poor and elderly who should be afforded the right to defend themselves without having to pay the government to do so."

 Oklahoma's legislative session has ended, so any further action over the bill will have to wait until next year.

-In a second move late Friday night, Governor Mary Fallin signed into law a bill angering LGBTQ rights supporters.
-The so-called adoption bill allows private child-placement agencies to deny the placement of a child in foster care or adoption if that placement would "violate the agency's written religious or moral convictions or policies."
+In a statement, the group said law will allow private agencies to turn away "qualified Oklahomans seeking to care for a child in need, including LGBTQ couples, interfaith couples, single parents, married couples in which one prospective parent has previously been divorced, or other parents to whom the agency has a religious objection."

+"The bill is now the first anti-LGBTQ state bill signed into law in the country this year," it added.

-Fallin issued a statement saying the agencies would not be required to "perform, assist, counsel, recommend, consent to, refer, or participate" in a placement that would violate their written policy.
+Fallin's statement on the legislation says the agencies would not be required to "perform, assist, counsel, recommend, consent to, refer, or participate" in a placement that would violate their written policy.

 "SB 1140 allows faith-based agencies that contract with Oklahoma to continue to operate in accordance with their beliefs.
 In a day and time when diversity is becoming a core value to society because it will lead to more options, we should recognize its value for serving Oklahoma also because it leads to more options for loving homes to serve Oklahoma children.
 Other states that have declined the protection to faith-based agencies have seen these agencies close their doors, leaving less options for successful placement of children who need loving parents."

-She added that the number of children under state custody has been reduced by 21 percent during her time as governor, due to the cooperation of public-private agencies, "some of which are faith-based."
+She added that the number of children under state custody has been reduced by 21 percent during her time as governor, thanks to the cooperation of public-private agencies, "some of which are faith-based."

-According to the Oklahoman, several Oklahoma faith leaders supported the bill, citing concern over protection of religious freedom and advocating it as "proactive and similar to legislation that has been passed in other states like Texas, Virginia and South Dakota."
+According to The Oklahoman newspaper, several Oklahoma faith leaders supported the bill, citing concern over protection of religious freedom and advocating it as "proactive and similar to legislation that has been passed in other states like Texas, Virginia and South Dakota."

 But not all faith leaders agreed.
-According to the Family Equality Council, more than 100 religious leaders signed a letter urging for its veto.
+According to the Family Equality Council, more than 100 religious leaders signed a letter urging for the bill's veto.

-Senate Democrats said said the move would have negative impacts:
+Senate Democrats said said the move would have negative impacts, including leading to expensive litigation and harming business recruitment to the state.

 .@GovMaryFallin approval of SB 1140 is dissapointing; will allow adoption agencies to engage in discriminatory practices when placing children, result in expensive litigation costs, and negatively impact business recruitment in Oklahoma— OK Senate Democrats (@OKSenateDems) May 12, 2018

-Note: A previous version of this story incorrectly identified Chris Cox as the executive director of the National Rifle Association.
-He is the director of the group's lobbying arm.